 5) CollegeBound College Completion Program

-Launching this summer, recipients of the need-based Last Dollar Grant will receive additional services during their college years through the CollegeBound College Completion Program.
+Launched this summer, recipients of the need-based Last Dollar Grant are receiving additional services during their college years through the CollegeBound College Completion Program.
 The program is holistic support that connects participants with mentors, established on-campus services, and quarterly programming designed to increase college retention and degree attainment.